Media Browser (Symbols Tab) in PowerPoint 2011 for Mac

 OS: Mac OS X

-The Symbols tab of the Media Browser provides access to all the symbols for keyboard characters, foreign languages, registered and copyright symbols, currency, etc. -- these symbols typically need to be inserted with a combination of keystrokes, and getting to add them to your slides with a single-click access can be a boon.
-Figure 1 shows the Symbols tab of the Media Browser in PowerPoint 2011 for Mac.
+The Symbols tab of the Media Browser provides access to all the symbols for keyboard characters, foreign languages, registered and copyright symbols, currency, etc. These symbols typically need to be inserted with a combination of keystrokes, and getting to add them to your slides with a single-click access can be a boon.
+Figure 1, below, shows the Symbols tab of the Media Browser in PowerPoint 2011 for Mac.

 Figure 1: Symbols tab within the Media Browser

-The options within the Symbols tab of Media Browser are explained below (refer to them as marked in Figure 1 above):
+The options within the Symbols tab of Media Browser are explained below, as marked in Figure 1, above:

-- Drop-down list: Click to bring up a drop-down list, as shown in Figure 2.
+Click to bring up a drop-down list, as shown in Figure 2, below.
 Within this list, you can filter the symbols shown by choosing pre-selected categories such as Currency, Fractions, etc.

 Figure 2: Categories drop-down list

-- Vertical Scroll Bar: Placed towards the right of the Media Browser window, this may not be visible when there are a few symbols -- if there are more symbols than what the Preview Pane can display, the vertical scroll bar allows you to scroll the window and view more symbols.
-Click one of the double-headed arrows at the bottom of the vertical scroll bar, or drag the handle box in the vertical scroll bar to move up or down several symbols at a time.
+Placed towards the right of the Media Browser window, this may not be visible when there are a few symbols.
+If there are more symbols than what the Preview pane can display, the vertical scroll bar allows you to scroll the window and view more symbols.
+Click one of the double-headed arrows at the bottom of the vertical scroll bar or drag the handle box in the vertical scroll bar to move up or down several symbols at a time.

-- Zoom Slider: Drag the slider to resize the Symbol previews within the Preview Pane.
+Drag the slider to resize the Symbol previews within the Preview pane.

-- Number: Lists the number of symbols in your Preview Pane -- this value changes depending upon the category you are browsing.
+Lists the number of symbols in your Preview pane.
+This value changes depending upon the category you are browsing.

 There are two ways of inserting a symbol into your presentation slide:

-First, simply click a symbol, it will be inserted as text into your slide at the insertion cursor's position, as shown in Figure 3.
+First, simply click a symbol, and it will be inserted as text into your slide at the insertion cursor's position, as shown in Figure 3, below.

 Figure 3: Symbols inserted at the cursor insertion position

-The other way is by selecting the symbol you want to insert and just drag it on the slide (see Figure 4).
+The other way is by selecting the symbol you want to insert and drag it on the slide, as shown in Figure 4, below.

 Figure 4: Symbol being dragged and inserted onto the slide area

-You can also right click (or Ctrl+click) on the selected symbol, and choose the Copy option from the resultant menu, as shown in Figure 5.
+Alternatively, you can also right-click (or Ctrl + click) on the selected symbol, and choose the Copy option from the resultant menu, as shown in Figure 5, below.

 Figure 5: Copy the symbol

-Then right click (or Ctrl+click) on the slide, and from the contextual menu chose the Paste option, or just press Command+V (see Figure 6).
+Then, right-click (or Ctrl + click) on the slide, and from the contextual menu.
+Then, choose the Paste option, or press Command + V, as shown in Figure 6, below.

 Figure 6: Paste the symbol on the slide